Causes of Bad Breath

 Soft Brushes

 One of the most common causes of bad breath is using a soft brush for mouth cleaning.
 Those who use soft toothbrushes often experience mouth problems.
 Because the bristles of the soft brush are easily deformed and lose their effectiveness.
-Accordingly, choosing medium-hard, sparse bristled and small brushes (eg, ADA approved manual toothbrushes such as Reach Advanced Design Medium Toothbrush or RADIUS Source Brush Medium Toothbrush)
+Accordingly, choose medium-hard, sparse-bristled, and small brushes (eg, ADA-approved manual toothbrushes such as Reach Advanced Design Medium Toothbrush or RADIUS Source Brush Medium Toothbrush) or (eg, ADA-approved powered toothbrushes such as Oral-B iO Series 9 ) to brush our teeth and tongue will greatly reduce our mouth problems.

 Alcohol

 Alcohol dries the mouth and makes bad breath.
 The mouth of the person who uses alcohol smells of alcohol, but alcohol turns into other odors in the body, including bad breath.
-Without leaving alcohol, it is not possible to solve bad breath.
+That is why, without quitting alcohol, it is not possible to solve bad breath problems.
 For all these reasons, even oral care and oral hygiene products that contain alcohol also cause bad breath.
-Accordingly, the use of zinc-containing (TheraBreath Plus Fresh BreathTom’s of Maine Natural Wicked Fresh, etc.)
+Accordingly, the use of zinc-containing (TheraBreath Plus Fresh BreathTom’s of Maine Natural Wicked Fresh, etc.) and ADA-approved alcohol-free (eg, CloSYS Sensitive Gentle MintCloSYS Ultra Sensitive Unflavored, etc.) mouthwash or other oral care products is very important.

 Smoking

 The cigarette itself smells bad.
 However, since it does not cause sulfurous gas in the sense of bad breath, it does not increase bad breath.
-Smoker’s mouth smells of cigarettes.
+The smoker’s mouth smells of cigarettes.
 Similarly, the situation is the same for those who eat onions and garlic.
 In other words, it is not bad breath, it is their smell.
 Unless you consume them, your mouth will not stink with their smell.
 Bad breath is produced in the body, and these are the sources of odor that we get from outside.

 Conclusion

-If we make a general summary, the most common causes of bad breath are conditions that cause food and bacteria accumulation in the mouth and on the back of the tongue, soft toothbrush, dry mouth, tooth and gum diseases, chronic diseases, and oral care products containing alcohol.
+If we make a general summary, the most common causes of bad breath are conditions that cause food and bacteria accumulation in the mouth and on the back of the tongue, soft toothbrushes, dry mouth, tooth and gum diseases, chronic diseases, and oral care products containing alcohol.

 References